aballas22/ABR-Sample-FIle/README.md

 # Oto_abR
 ## _Information_

 This repository has been uploaded for the development and presentation of the platform's UI.
-The deployed platform can be found at: https://autoabr.shinyapps.io/_abr_shiny_final/
+The fully functional deployed platform can be found at: https://autoabr.shinyapps.io/_abr_shiny_final/

 The "Ωto_abR" app was created in order to visualize and/or analyze an Acoustic Brainstem Response (ABR) which was extracted, using the Interacoustics Eclipse Platform (module EP15).
 Additional information about the Eclipse platform can be found at https://www.interacoustics.com/abr/eclipse and https://www.manualslib.com/manual/1365514/Interacoustics-Eclipse.html .